 Clairton Coke Works is the largest facility of its kind in the United States.

-The site operates 10 different batteries which are essentially ovens that cook specific kinds of coal over many hours to produce hematuria as used in the manufacturing of steel.
+The site operates 10 different batteries which are essentially ovens that cook specific kinds of coal over many hours to produce materials used in the manufacturing of steel.

 Although air quality all over the Mon Valley has improved considerably since Pittsburgh’s industrial era, experts and residents around the region have been alarmed by air monitors showing increasing levels of carbon and sulfur dioxide in the last several years.